 This darkness, I hadn’t really thought of it before going in.
 The fact of staying alive… depends on the little batteries inside your headlamp.
 Of course I was not alone in the cave and we all had a headlamp plus some extra ones, but if they happened to run out of batteries… we are probably doomed to death.

 There isn’t a single speck of light inside.
 The darkness is total and spatial landmarks are all gone.
 So without light, I really don’t see how anyone could get out of the cave and brave the violent rapids.

 Shooting in the cave

-Shooting panoramas inside the cave was a real challenge… as there is zero light.
+Shooting pictures and panoramas inside the cave was a real challenge… as there is zero light.